xin-huang/dadi-cli/README.md

 `--pop-ids` specifies the ID of the population.
 Here we have two populations YRI and CEU.
 The population IDs should match those in the population information file above.

 `--projections` specifies the sample size of the population.
 Here we have 108 YRI individuals and 99 CEU individuals.
-Therefore, we have 216 (108*2) and 198 (99*2) haplodtypes for YRI and CEU respectively.
+Therefore, we have 216 and 198 haploidtypes for YRI and CEU respectively.

 By default, `dadi-CLI` generates folded spectrum.
-To generate unfold spectrum, users should add `--polarized`.
+To generate unfold spectrum, users should add `--polarized` and the VCF files should have the `AA` in the `INFO` field to specify the ancestral allele for each SNP.

 Users can also use `GenerateFs` to generate bootstrapping data from VCF files.
 These bootstrapping data will be used in the statistical testing with the Godambe Information Matrix.